kjdudley/protocols/P001_Recommended_Protocol_For_Methylation_Of_Genomic_DNA.md

-Recommended Protocol for Methylation of Genomic DNA
+# Recommended Protocol for Methylation of Genomic DNA

-Protocol
+## Protocol

 Dilute SAM to 1600 μM using the supplied 32 mM stock.
-a.
-SAM 32 mM stock 1 μl
++ SAM 32 mM stock 1 μl
-b.
-Nuclease free water 19 μl
++ Nuclease free water 19 μl
 Add in order:
-a.
-Nuclease free water 14 μl
++ Nuclease free water 14 μl
-b.
-10X NEBuffer 2 2 μl
++ 10X NEBuffer 2 2 μl
-c.
-Diluted SAM from step 1 2 μl
++ Diluted SAM from step 1 2 μl
-d.
-Genomic DNA (1 μg) 1 μl
++ Genomic DNA (1 μg) 1 μl
-e.
-M.SssI methylase (4 U/μl) 1 μl
++ M.SssI methylase (4 U/μl) 1 μl
 Mix, Pipette up and down at least six times.
 Incubate one hour at 37°C.
 Stop the reaction by heating at 65°C for 20 minutes.